cui-ke/wikidata-qualifiers/README.md

 src: tools for importing a wikidata copy and computing the quaifier usage frequencies and diversity indexes

-stats: results of the stat computation for different versions of wikidata
+stats: results of the statistics computation for different versions of wikidata

 classification: qualifier categorization and analysis work (in xlsx files)